stephancill/lazy-indexer-v2/docs/CONTEXT.md

 ## problem

-the interfaces for snapchain are directly useful for most applications. for example, it only exposes methods for looking up messages by user ID e.g.
+the interfaces for snapchain are not directly useful for most applications. for example, it only exposes methods for looking up messages by user ID e.g.

 - castsByFid
 - reactionsByFid